m2ci-msp/msp-poster-package/README.md

     \setbackground{CONTENT}

-Finally, the posterblock and logobox environments accept an optional argument that refers to a user-defined TikZ style for the block:
+Finally, the posterblock, posterblockH, and logobox environments accept an optional argument that refers to a user-defined TikZ style for the block:

     \tikzset{%
       myblock/.style={